CONSTITUTION (Effective - 22nd February 2026 - subject to General Meeting confirmation)

 7) SAFETY REQUIREMENTS

-7.1 Members and ‘guests’ intending to participate in an organised Club hill-walking event must ensure that they have made an e-mail or phone/text booking and must also provide, on the day, full written details of their intended route (with possible variations), the name and telephone number of a person to be contacted in an emergency and sign to confirm that they agree to abide by the Club Indemnity and safety bylaws.
+7.1 Members and ‘guests’ intending to participate in an organised Club hill-walking event must ensure that they have made a booking and must also provide, on the day, full written details of their intended route (with possible variations), the name and telephone number of a person to be contacted in an emergency and sign to confirm that they agree to abide by the Club Indemnity and safety bylaws.
 The Club also recommend that members and ‘guests’ should carefully consider whether they have the necessary ability and experience to safely complete their intended route in view of the terrain, fell and weather conditions and the hours of daylight.

 7.2 Members and ‘guests’ must wear strong boots with good grips and carry the following items of clothing and personal equipment in a well-fitting rucksack: spare warm clothing, full set of waterproofs, torch, whistle, emergency rations and a survival bag.
 An ice axe must also be carried if winter conditions are likely to be encountered.
 In addition, each group of walkers must have access to at least one map, compass and basic first aid kit for the entire walk.